phenomecentre/nPYc-Toolbox/docs/reports.rst

 In order, these consist of:

-- Feature abundances (Figure 1)
+- Feature abundance (Figure 1)
 - Sum of total ion count, TIC (Figures 2 and 3)
 - Correlation to dilution (Figures 4, 5 and 7)
-- Residual standard deviation, RSD (Figures 5, 7 and 9)
+- Residual standard deviation, RSD (Figures 6, 7 and 9)
 - Chromatographic peak width, if available (Figure 8)
 - Ion map (Figure 10)